Close

 Special Circumstances

-• Transit passengers remaining in international areas don't need visas
+• Transit passengers remaining in international areas do not need visas

 • Students and workers need appropriate permits regardless of nationality

-Always verify current requirements through Bosnia and Herzegovina's official embassy websites, as visa policies can change.
-The country's Ministry of Foreign Affairs provides the most up-to-date information for your specific situation.
+Visa policies can change, so verify current requirements through official Bosnia and Herzegovina government sources before travel.
+The Ministry of Foreign Affairs and Ministry of Security provide the most up-to-date information for your specific situation.

 03